AliyunContainerService/log-pilot/docs/docs.md

     - json: a json object per line.
     - regexp: use regex parse log.
 The pattern is specified by `aliyun.logs.$name.format.pattern = $regex`
 - `aliyun.logs.$name.tags="k1=v1,k2=v2"`: tags will be appended to log.
+- `aliyun.logs.$name.target=target-for-log-storage`: target is used by the output plugins, instruct the plugins to store logs in appropriate place.
+For elasticsearch output, target means the log index in elasticsearch.
+For aliyun_sls output, target means the logstore in aliyun sls.
+The default value of target is the log name.